So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Looking Up Population Reports At SGC's Website

-As for SGC, their website is not as well organized as PSA.
-Here's the link to start your population report data in SGC.
+SGC’s website is not as well organized as PSA’s.
+Here’s the link to start your population report data in SGC.

-SGC has graded only a fraction of the Jordan rookie cards in comparison to PSA, but still, it's another 1798 cards we can add to our population estimate.
+SGC has graded only a fraction of the Jordan rookie cards compared to PSA, but still, we can add another 1798 cards to our population estimate.

 Are Error Cards Worth More Money?

-Error cards are cards that were printed with some sort of mistake.
+Error cards are cards that were printed with some mistakes.

 Errors can be anything from misprints to spelling errors to design flaws.
-Sometimes, the errors are minor and go unnoticed by most people.
-Other times, the errors are glaring and obvious.
+Sometimes, the errors are minor and go unnoticed by most people, and other times, they are glaring and obvious.

 Either way, error cards can be valuable to collectors.

-The 1909 T206 White Borders Sherry 'Magie' card is one of the most famous 'mispelling' error cards in the hobby.
+The 1909 T206 White Borders Sherry ‘Magie’ card is one of the most famous ‘misspelling’ error cards in the hobby.

-One of the most well known error cards of all time, the T206 Sherry Magee card which is mispelled 'Magie'.
+One of the most well-known error cards of all time is the T206 Sherry Magee card, which is mispelled ‘Magie’.

-The T206 set is one of the most revered and sought after sets among all vintage collectors.
-The American Tobacco Company mispelled Magee's name and pulled the error card (spelled 'Magie') leading to a very short print run.
+The T206 set is one of the most revered and sought-after sets among vintage collectors.
+However, the American Tobacco Company mispelled Magee’s name and pulled the error card (spelled ‘Magie’), leading to a very short print run.

-Any T206 collector trying to amass 'The Monster' needs to secure the 'Magie' to finish the set.
-Even despite the fact that Sherry Magee was a bench player, lower grade copies of the 'Magie' T206 card now fetch in the low five figures.
+Any T206 collector trying to amass ‘The Monster’ needs to secure the ‘Magie’ to finish the set.
+Even even though Sherry Magee was a bench player, lower-grade copies of the ‘Magie’ T206 card now fetch in the low five figures.

 For a more modern example, the 1989 Fleer Billy Ripken 'F**K Face' card is an error card that more collectors are familiar with.

-A popular error card from the late 80's; you might think this Ripken card would be worth a small fortune, but they were still produced in massive quantities.
+This Ripken card is a popular error card from the late 1980s.
+You might think it would be worth a small fortune, but they were still produced in massive quantities.

 Fleer didn't exactly realize what was written on Ripken's bat until deep into the print run when it tried to cover up the vulgarity.